jjmccollum/open-cbgm-standalone/README.md

 ## Installation and Dependencies

-The core open-cbgm library (https://github.com/jjmccollum/open-cbgm), along with its dependencies, is included as a Git submodule of this repository; if you do not have the submodule initialized, then it will be initialized when you begin the build process for this interface.
-If an update is made to the core library at a later time, then you can fetch the latest changes by running the command
+The core open-cbgm library (https://github.com/jjmccollum/open-cbgm), along with its dependencies, is included as a Git submodule of this repository; if you do not have the submodule initialized, then you must initialize it with the command

+    git submodule update --init --recursive

+Subsequently, if an update is made to the core library at a later time and you want to incorporate it,then

-    git submodule update --remote
+    git submodule update --recursive --remote

 Because the core library serializes graph outputs as .dot files, you will need to install graphviz (https://www.graphviz.org) to convert .dot files into image files.
 Platform-specific instructions for installing graphviz are provided below, and directions on how to get image files from the .dot outputs can be found in the "Usage" section below.